-Our first destination was Sun City.
-Known as South Africa’s premier vacation destination, it is an opulent extravaganza boasting of four lavish hotels, entertainment centres, casinos, night clubs, bars, restaurants and a host of other activities.
-If you love giant wave pools, zip-lining, golfing, gambling or segwaying – there’s a tonne for you to do here.
-No matter what age, there’s something for everyone at this family-friendly resort.
+Our sojourn began at Sun City.
+Known as South Africa’s premier vacation destination, it is an opulent extravaganza boasting of four lavish hotels, entertainment centers, casinos, nightclubs, bars, restaurants and a host of other activities.
+If you love giant wave pools, zip lining, golfing, gambling or segwaying – there’s a lot for you to do at this family-friendly resort.
 We stayed at the Soho Hotel, close to the Cascades and Cabana Hotels and the entertainment center.
-We spent our nights chilling at the casino or at the hotel’s in-house bar and went segwaying and hiking during the days.
+We spent our nights at the casino or at the hotel’s in-house bar and went segwaying and hiking during the days.
 Since it was Christmas time, the hotel was flooded with tourists so we decided to give the in-house water park, popularly known as the Valley of Waves amiss.
 Food wise, there were several fast food chains available at the food court and a couple of stand-alone restaurants too.
 Overall, it was a great place to begin our holiday – adventurous and relaxing at the same time.

-After three days of fun and frolic, we then left for our game reserve.
+Next came the game reserve.
 To be honest, this was the only place we were resisting because we weren’t too excited about spending three whole days at animal kingdom.
-But as it turns out, this happened to be the best part of our honeymoon – an experience we will remember for years to come.
+But as it turns out, this happened to be the most exciting part of our honeymoon – an experience we will remember for years to come.
 After contemplating over various reserves, we finally settled for Karongwe Game Reserve at Hoedspruit and stayed at the Shiduli Private Game Lodge, nestled against the backdrop of the grand Drakensberg Mountain Range and home to the Big 5.
 Shiduli was all about lounges with internet facilities, thatched dining areas, expansive greenery and unsurpassed warmth and hospitality.
 Our safari’s happened twice a day – once at 5.30am and then at 4pm.
 Our guide Melvin and tracker Joel drove us into the jungle from where we could see animals, standing right in front of us, an arms distance away.
-Scary at first, it became the most exciting experience of our lives.
+Scary at first, it became the most thrilling experience of our lives.
 In a span of two days, we were fortunate enough to see the Big 5, two live kills and innumerable other smaller species.
-Not just that, we never thought we would ever enjoy warm cups of coffee on chilly mornings and cold glasses of wine during sundown in a jungle amidst animals – but thanks to our guide, we did.
-Since it suddenly became very chilly, the staff at the lodge decided to host a bonfire and barbecue night which was beyond spectacular. #FYI – For those of you who don’t know, the Big 5 comprises of Buffalo, Elephant, Leopard, Lion and Rhinoceros – the five most difficult animals to hunt and obviously, the most dangerous too.
+For those of you who don’t know, the Big 5 comprises of Buffalo, Elephant, Leopard, Lion and Rhinoceros – the five most difficult animals to hunt and obviously, the most dangerous too.
 Some of you may have seen these animals on TV or the internet, but if you want to come face to face with them, there is no better place than this one.
 We not only enjoyed spotting animals but also enjoyed warm cups of coffee on chilly mornings and cold glasses of wine during sundown amidst them.
 This undoubtedly became the best and most unforgettable experience of our trip.

 After the hustle-bustle of our game reserve, we were all set to unwind at the quaint countryside place – George.
 We stayed at the Protea by Marriott Hotel which overlooked the golf course on one side and expansive mountains on the other.
 On the first day, we did a few touristy things like the Outdshoorn Tour that included a visit to the Cango Caves, Wildlife Ranch and Ostrich Farm and then left the next day to explore Knysna – a 50 minute drive from George.
 Knysna’s buzzing waterfront is something you should not miss.
 Flanked by tourists, restaurants, bars and boat cruises, it is undoubtedly the most happening place there.
 Watch golf enthusiasts play water golf, enjoy a bottle of wine during sundown, relish lip-smacking South African cuisine or simply enjoy people-watching at the waterside – it’s worth every moment.

-Right after George, we headed to the mother of all cities, Cape Town!
-We decided to drive through the much-talked about Garden Route, which was totally worth the hype.
+After two relaxing days at George, Cape Town was next on our itinerary!
+We decided to drive through the much spoken about Garden Route.
 Stunning flora and fauna, secluded bays and panoramic views made our drive an enjoyable one.
 While en route, we stopped by at Mossel Bay to tick sky diving off our bucket list.
-We decided to take that leap of faith and jumped 10,000 miles above ground level.
+We took a leap of faith and jumped 10,000 miles above ground level.
 Needless to say, it was an exhilarating experience.
 After getting back, we swiftly drove to SA’s most buzzing city.